Highbrainer/jeevaneo-bigdata/README.md

  --table=YOUR_TABLE_HERE
  ```

-### Downloading all tables for a given schema from MS Sql Server:
+### Downloading all tables for a given schema

+Example downloading all tables from schema `YOUR_SCHEMA_HERE` in an SQLServer database
  ```
  java -jar jdbc-to-orc-1.0.0-alpha.jar \
  --jdbc-url=jdbc:microsoft:sqlserver://HOST:1433;DatabaseName=DATABASE \